There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Eli (+6pts)

 Eli's story was an interesting one.
 It felt like Bubble Boy, but in a horror movie, and I thought that was an interesting mix.
 Much like in Bubble Boy, I was expecting a specific twist ending to this movie, but the filmmakers pretty quickly showed us Eli's reactions, and there was no way that something real was not happening to his body.
 I was expecting a specific twist, but the filmmakers threw that theory out the window almost immediately.
-This made it fun to guess what was actually happening throughout the movie.
+This made it fun to guess what was actually happening.

 Was everyone telling Eli the truth and were the ghosts just hallucinations?
 Was there something supernatural going on in the house?
 Were Eli's parents doing something to him or was Dr. Horn up to something sinister?
 Was Eli just an incredibly unlucky boy who actually had a rare, life-threatening illness, and also found himself in a dangerous haunted house?
 These were the types of questions that were swirling around in my head while watching this movie.
 It made it an engaging movie, as I was watching pretty intently, trying to rule out or prove any of the many theories that I came up with.